ns-vrastogi/vpp_pcap/README.md

   -h, --help            show this help message and exit

-  -t TIME, --time, Number of seconds for which script captures packets by default its 10 seconds
+  -t, --time, Number of seconds for which script captures packets by default its 10 seconds

-  -c COUNT, --count, Number of packet you want to capture, default is 1000 packets
+  -c,--count, Number of packet you want to capture, default is 1000 packets

   -v, --verbose, give detailed information like TLV will be shown